 6 apples sliced

-For this homemade apple dessert recipe, melt butter, then stir sugar, flour, salt, and walnuts into butter, then pour over sliced apples in baking dish.
+For this old fashioned apple dessert recipe, melt butter, then stir sugar, flour, salt, and walnuts into butter, then pour over sliced apples in baking dish.
 Bake one hour in moderate (375°F) oven, or until top is browned.

 The Hotel St Francis Cookbook (1919)